 When choosing the final keyword list, pay attention to KEI, which is the searches to competition ratio.
 Generally, the higher KEI (marked green), the better, meaning that a lot of people are searching for this keyword, but there’s no huge competition among websites.
 Note, in some cases KEI can be low (marked red) for all of your project keywords (e.g., all key phrases have low search volume).

-Just keep in mind that KEI is a relative metric and you should look at the numbers as relative values inside a niche.
-There is no good or bad KEI — so you should only compare one keyword against another.
+Just keep in mind that KEI is a relative metric and look at the numbers as relative values inside a niche.
+There is no good or bad KEI.
+So, you should only compare one keyword with another.

-Keyword intent is the most important component for keyword mapping and creating different types of pages.
+Keyword intent is the most important component of keyword mapping and creating different types of pages.
 Differentiate keyword intent such as:

 Based on the intent behind the target keywords, decide what type of pages you need to create for them: a blog post or a product page, service pages, white papers, help pages, etc.